novelys/noveku/README.md

 * `migrate`: `heroku run rake db:migrate --remote ENV && heroku restart --remote ENV`
 * `tail`: `heroku logs --tail --remote ENV`

-When giving a command that is not specifically supported, it will be passed to `heroku` : `heroku ARGS --remote ENV".
+When giving a command that is not specifically supported, it will be passed to `heroku` : `heroku ARGS --remote ENV`.
 This makes several other commands available, such as `restart`, `releases`, ...

 ## What's next